 acne

-What to do with acne
+What to do at Acne

-There are different forms of acne:
+There are different types of acne:

 • Acne neonatorum is a form of acne that is mainly seen in young children or newborns.

-• Acne conglobata, often caused by the male hormone, is the form of acne that persists after acne has cleared in adolescents and young adults.
+• Acne conglobata, often caused by the male hormone, is the form of acne that persists after acne has cleared up in adolescents and young adults.

 What are the symptoms of acne?